jrbhowells/Lab2-Colour-Perception/README.md

 # Lab 2 - Colour and Perception
+*_Peter Cheung, version 1.0, 24 Jan 2024_*

 This lab session has two parts.
-In the first part, you will experience various physiological and psychological phenomenons related to your vision, colour perception and how the brain makes up missing visual information.
-In the second part, you will explore how colour images are separated into different colour spaces and how these could be used to perform various useful function to enhance what you see.
+In the first part, you will experiment with various physiological and psychological phenomenons related to your vision, colour perception and how the brain makes up missing visual information.
+In the second part, you will explore how colour images are separated into different colour spaces.

-Before you start this Lab Session, clone this repo to your local machine and do all your work on your local copy.
+Clone this repo to your laptop and do all your work using your local copy.

 ---
 ## Part 1 - Seeing Colours and Shapes